Frequently asked questions about the DRGA

 Recognition of prior learning (RPL)

-Has any consideration been given to recognition of prior learning (RPL) or a pathway for people who have completed the diploma of rural generalist anaesthesia to become FANZCAs?
+Has any consideration been given to recognition of prior learning (RPL) or a pathway for people who have completed the rural generalist anesthesia training program to become FANZCAs?

 There is always crossover both ways between ANZCA trainees deciding to go into rural generalist practice and practising as rural generalist anaesthetists and some rural generalist anaesthetists that decide to go across into ANZCA training.
-For those that are currently training as rural generalist anaesthetists or complete the diploma of rural generalist anaesthesia and then decide that they want to go on to anaesthesia training, they will need to apply though the regular RPL process available to all ANZCA trainees and potential trainees.
+For those that are currently training as rural generalist anaesthetists and then decide that they want to go on to anaesthesia training, they will need to apply though the regular RPL process available to all ANZCA trainees and potential trainees.

-It is not the intention of the Diploma of Rural Generalist Anaesthesia (DipRGA) that it becomes a pathway for ANZCA training.
-The purpose of the DipRGA is to provide advanced skills in anaesthesia training to rural GPs.
+It is not the intention of the rural generalist anesthesia training program that it becomes a pathway for ANZCA training.
+The purpose is to provide advanced skills in anaesthesia training to rural GPs.

 Grandparenting